Let me tell you a story about my third trip to Paris and my first new year’s eve abroad.

 However, Versaille gardens were open and free.
 Well, gardens in January generally aren’t that great.
 Luckily I visited them years ago in summer, so I know what a beauty it is.
-But seeing such huge place all empty has it’s beauty too.
+But seeing such a huge place all empty has its beauty too.

 Again the great thing about Paris is that if you’re under 25 years you get many discounts.
 Another security checkup followed and finally, we were waiting for the elevator.
 We got to the second floor where you need to get to another row for the 3rd-floor lift.